lanwen/lanwen.github.io/content/posts/2020-07-28_junit5-extensions-to-pump-your-parameterization.md

 void shouldRouteTo(TestRouteDetails route)
 ```

-Now, we could increase the task complexity with handling different virtual hosts case.
-Which is basically, adding some
+we have power to apply some pre-processing in the methods, what could help us to handle different virtual hosts for example,
-specific header to each group.
-Since we're owners of the producer method - it's possible just to go for a loop and add same
+passed as additional argument.
+Just to go for a loop, stream or specific algorithm and add a
-parameter to a dynamic part.
-Should work fine, however, could be still improved.
+parameter to the objects used for test data definitions.
+Should work fine, however, still could be improved.

-### Default method tests in interface
+### Default method tests in an interface

-JUnit 5 supports test method being declared in an interface default method.
+JUnit 5 supports test methods declared as interface default methods.
 That gives us some options
 on how we could group method sources.
-We could declare test and list required method in the annotation,
+We could declare test method along the list of annotations (referencing method source names),
-but provide the method itself in the implementation class!
+but provide the method source itself in the implementation class!

 ```java
 interface GatewayTest {